Accessibility statement for ljmu.ac.uk

 • we have many old publication documents which are in PDF and Microsoft formats and have not been designed for accessibility

-• we have promotional PDF documents that are designed for print and are not fully accessible
+• we have some PDF documents that are designed for print and are not fully accessible

 • live video streams do not have captions